Certifying the Topology of Quantum Networks: Theory and Experiment: Abstract

 \section{Abstract}

 Distributed quantum information in networks is paramount for global secure quantum communication.
 Moreover, it finds applications as a resource for relevant tasks, such as clock synchronization, magnetic field sensing, and blind quantum computation.
 For quantum network analysis and benchmarking of implementations, however, it is crucial to characterize the topology of networks in a way that reveals the nodes between which entanglement can be reliably distributed.
 Here, we demonstrate an efficient scheme for this topology certification.
-Our scheme allows for distinguishing, in a scalable manner, different networks consisting of bipartite and multipartite entanglement sources, for different levels of trust in the measurement devices and network nodes.
+Our scheme allows for distinguishing, in a scalable manner, different networks consisting of bipartite and multipartite entanglement sources.
+It can be applied to semi-device independent scenarios also, where the measurement devices and network nodes are not well characterized and trusted.
 We experimentally demonstrate our approach by certifying the topology of different six-qubit networks generated with polarized photons, employing active feed-forward and time multiplexing.
 Our methods can be used for general simultaneous tests of multiple hypotheses with few measurements, being useful for other certification scenarios in quantum technologies.